project-chip/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

   automatically included based on the compilation target board name.
   They contain configuration for board and its peripherals.

-- **Software libraries' configuration files.**
-  Many libraries, components and modules have their own configuration files, but in the majority of cases you can override their configuration values in the main application configuration file, meaning that you do not need to modify their files unless you are interested in developing these libraries.

-- **Application configuration file.**
+- **Project configuration file.**
   Every example application has its main configuration file called `prj.conf` that is located in the example directory.
 This file contains application-specific configuration or the most frequently changed options.
 Almost every configuration can be overridden in this file and probably this file is the most important one.

 - **Overlays.**
-  Overlay files are usually used to extract configuration for some specific case or feature from the general application configuration.
+  Overlays are optional files usually used to extract configuration for some specific case or feature from the general application configuration.
 The main difference between them and the application `prj.conf` file is that they are not included automatically, so you can decide whether to build sample with or without them.
+Overlay files can be added to build by typing the following command in the example directory, with *board_name* replaced with the target board name (e.g. *nrf52840dk_nrf52840*) and *overlay_file_name* replaced with the overlay configuration file name (e.g. *overlay-usb_support.conf*):

+        $ west build -b board_name -- -DOVERLAY_CONFIG=overlay_file_name

 Read the [Kconfig](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/guides/kconfig/index.html#kconfig)
 guide in the nRF Connect SDK's Zephyr documentation if you are interested in getting more advanced and detailed information about